-Ben Eastham is a writer and editor based in Rome and London.
+Ben Eastham is a writer and editor based in London.
 He is editor-in-chief of e-flux Criticism and co-founder of The White Review.
-His second book, The Imaginary Museum, was published in September 2020; his debut novel will be published by Fitzcarraldo Editions in 2026.
+His second book of non-fiction, The Imaginary Museum, was published in September 2020; his debut novel will be published by Fitzcarraldo Editions in 2026.

-He was previously editor at ArtReview, a co-curator of the 14th Shanghai Biennale, and an associate editor at documenta 14.
-He is on the International Advisory Panel of EVA International – Ireland’s Biennial of Contemporary Art.
-He lived for a number of years in Athens, and is a scholar of Trinity College, Dublin, where he was awarded the John Henry Bernard Prize in Philosophy.
+He was previously editor at ArtReview, a co-curator of the 14th Shanghai Biennale, publications editor of the 13th Seoul Mediacity Biennale, and an associate editor at documenta 14.
+He is on the International Advisory Panel of EVA International – Ireland’s Biennial of Contemporary Art, and began his career as an editor at the BBC reporting on mass media and propaganda.
+He lived for a number of years in Athens and Rome, and studied at Trinity College, Dublin, where he was elected a scholar.

 He is represented by Anna Webber at AM Heath Literary Agency.